stackql/stackql/docs/registry_contribution.md

 ### 3. Run `stackql` with config to support local Provider development.

-Configure `stackql` to use your docs, bia the `--registry` command line argument.
+Configure `stackql` to use your docs, via the `--registry` command line argument.
 The [example integration section](#Configuring-StackQL-to-consume-a-local-development-registry) expands upon this.

 ### 4. Iterate and verify that `stackql` works as expected against your new provider.